FarhanShoukat/TravelGuide/README.md

 A user can also **create a new business** i.e. hotel or restaurant.
 A user can own a business or can just create it without an owner.
 A business can have description, contact number, email and address.
 A user becomes a business user when user owns a business.
 A business user can do everything plus manage their business.
 Business user can add new deals, offers etc. to their business.

 A **contact us** page is also available in which a user submit a query or a suggestion.

+The UI was mostly made using Mobirise and WebStorm.
+So, the UI is **responsive**.

+This website uses **MVC Architecture**.
+All parts i.e. model, view and controller are present in seperate folders

 ## Requirements